learn-co-students/dsc-0-10-06-simple-linear-regression-online-ds-sp-000/README.md

 So You simply divide sy by sx and multiply the result by r.

 The slope of the best-fit line can be a negative number following a negative correlation.
 For example, if an increase in police officers is related to a decrease in the number of crimes in a linear fashion, the correlation and hence the slope of the best-fitting line is negative in this case.
-> Slope is not same as correlation.Slope takes the untiless correlation and attaches units to it.
+> Slope is not same as correlation.
+Slope takes the unitless correlation and attaches units to it.
 Think of Sy divided by Sx as the variation (resembling change) in Y over the variation in X, **in units of X and Y**.

 ## Calculating Intercept